Graduate and Postbaccalaureate Admission Requirements

 If you do not hold a baccalaureate at the start of the semester for which you have been admitted, your postbaccalaureate admission will be canceled and your class level will be changed to senior.
 You must then reapply for postbaccalaureate admission if you wish to enroll after you receive the bachelor's degree.

 All graduate and post-baccalaureate applicants (e.g., Ed.D., joint Ph.D. applicants, master’s degree applicants, those seeking educational credentials or certificates, and where permitted, holders of baccalaureate degrees interested in taking courses for personal or professional growth) must file a complete graduate application as described in the graduate and post-baccalaureate admission materials at CSU Mentor.
 Applicants seeking a second bachelor’s degree should submit the undergraduate application for admission unless specifically requested to do otherwise.
 Applicants who completed undergraduate degree requirements and graduated the preceding term are also required to complete and submit an application and the $55 nonrefundable application fee.
 Since applicants for post-baccalaureate programs may be limited to the choice of a single campus on each application, re-routing to alternate campuses or later changes of campus choice are not guaranteed.
-To be assured of initial consideration by more than one campus, it is necessary to submit separate applications (including fees) to each.
+To be assured of initial consideration by more than one campus, it is necessary to submit separate applications (including fees) to each campus.
 Applications submitted by way of CSU Mentor are expected unless submission of an electronic application is impossible.
-An electronic version of the CSU graduate application is available on the World Wide Web at CSU Mentor.
+An electronic version of the CSU graduate application is available on the World Wide Web via the CSU Mentor website.

 Credential applicants must also file a separate application for admission to their specific credential objective and should visit the School of Education website for additional information.